thenorthner/divinelearn/README.md

 A Frontend Flutter Project

+Here is the apk link : https://drive.google.com/file/d/1xSO6COHKs4gk1v8YMe3aX1utGjF3Lerl/view?usp=sharing

 ![Logo Divine Leanr](https://github.com/user-attachments/assets/100003da-e446-4056-afbf-03f3a69ad5be)

 "Embark on a transformative journey of spiritual growth with our app, offering guided practices, insightful teachings, and a supportive community.
 Earn rewards as you deepen your connection with Krishna consciousness, unlocking exclusive content and personalized guidance along the way."

+The development of Divine Learn relied on a suite of modern technologies to ensure a seamless, user-friendly experience.
+Below is a detailed breakdown of the tools and frameworks used:
+1. Flutter:
+Flutter, an open-source UI toolkit by Google, was the foundation of the app.
+Its ability to provide a single codebase for Android and iOS applications greatly enhanced development efficiency.
+Flutter’s hot-reload feature enabled rapid iteration during the design and testing phases.
+2. Android Studio:
+Android Studio was utilized as the primary integrated development environment (IDE) for coding, debugging, and testing the Flutter application.
+Its robust tools for emulation and device-specific testing ensured the app’s compatibility across various Android devices.
+3. Material UI:
+The app followed Google’s Material Design principles to deliver a clean, intuitive, and aesthetically pleasing interface.
+Material UI components were extensively used to create responsive layouts, animations, and visual feedback.

 Here are some glimpses :